Aritra8438/Job-applications-manager/README.md

 }
 ```

-Once you successfully completed these steps, our backend is ready to serve.
-Open the terminal at the current directory:
+Once you completed these steps, our backend is ready to serve.
+Open the terminal in the current directory:
  ```bash
  cd Job-applications-manager
  python manage.py makemigrations